ttpthao/Exercism-Strings-and-Arrays/README.md

     + Reversing a given String
     + Substitution/Replacing specific letters
     + String Compression
-  - And StringBuffer is the most important thing to use when working with String
+  - StringBuffer is almost most important thing to use when working with String

 - [ ] Watch [Memoization and Dynamic Programming](https://www.youtube.com/watch?v=P8Xa2BitN3I) video
   - Using a few sentences, describe what you've learned.
 - [ ] Watch [Anagram Problem Solution](https://www.youtube.com/watch?v=3MwRGPPB4tw) video
-  - Using a few sentences, describe what you've learned.
+  - At first, we will count the number of times each character appeared.
+Each time we see a particular character, we will increment the counter at that position.
+After all, if the two lists of counters are identical, the strings must be anagrams

 **Arrays**